awsdocs/aws-codecommit-user-guide/doc_source/setting-up.md

 You can view and manage your CodeCommit credentials from the AWS console through **My Security Credentials**\.

+**Note**
+This option is not available for users using federated access, temporary credentials, or a web identity provider\.

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the navigation bar on the upper right, choose your user name, and then choose **My Security Credentials**\.